datacommonsorg/docsite/datasets/Biomedical.md

 #### [Disease Ontology](https://disease-ontology.org/)
 The Disease Ontology was developed as a project by the Institute of Genome Sciences at the University of Maryland School of Medicine.
 It "is a community driven, open source ontology that is designed to link disparate datasets through disease concepts".
 It provides a "standardized ontology for human disease with the purpose of providing the biomedical community with consistent, reusable and sustainable descriptions of human disease terms, phenotype characteristics and related medical vocabulary disease concepts".

 The data is made available under [C0 1.0 Universal (CC0 1.0) Public Domain Dedication](https://disease-ontology.org/resources/citing-do).
-Data Commons includes the 3/7/19 update of the Disease Ontology.
-This data was formatted for Data Commons through a collaboration with Dr. Sergio Baranzini’s group at UCSF.